-The Four Seasons Paris has us feeling completely spoiled.
-And luxurious.
-And, of course, steeped on all things Tea: high, low, afternoon or luxuriously, in between.
+The Four Seasons Paris has us feeling completely spoiled, luxurious, and, of course, steeped in all things Tea: high, low, afternoon, or luxuriously in between.

 Ahhh, the simple joys of a wonderful cup of tea,